harrisonlab/venturia_inaequalis/scab_submission.md

 # Final Submission

-These commands were used in the final submission of the FoN genome:
+These commands were used in the final submission of the 172_pacbio genome:

 ```bash